nnamrrehdlopoel/recipe/README.md

 # recipe

 This is a repository for storing _one_ recipe about how to make guacamole.
+Really only one single recipe, nothing else.